Major League Baseball rivalries: Freeway Series: Los Angeles Angels vs. Los Angeles Dodgers

+Houston Astros vs. Los Angeles Dodgers

+The series between the Houston Astros and the Los Angeles Dodgers started as a divisional matchup, but hostility waned following Houston's move from the NL West to the NL Central in 1994, and later move to the American League in 2013.
+In 2017, the two teams played one another in the 2017 World Series in which the Astros won the championship in 7 games.
+The rivalry re-intensified after the Astros' sign stealing scandal, in which it was revealed the team had utilized a complex system to steal pitch signs during the 2017 season, which culminated with them winning the World Series.
+As a result of the scandal, hostility grew immensely between the two teams and their fans.
+The 2017 World Series was also the start of an era defined by these two franchises.
+All but one World Series from 2017 through 2025 featured either the Astros or Dodgers, with both teams making four appearances each.
+In the same period, the Astros won the 2022 World Series, while the Dodgers won in 2020, 2024 and 2025.

-Bay Bridge Series: Oakland Athletics vs. San Francisco Giants
+Bay Bridge Series: Athletics vs. San Francisco Giants

-The Bay Bridge Series is the name of the games played between—and rivalry of—the Oakland Athletics of the AL and San Francisco Giants of the NL.
-The series takes its name from the San Francisco–Oakland Bay Bridge which links the cities of Oakland and San Francisco.
-Although competitive, the regional rivalry between the A's and Giants is considered a friendly one with mostly mutual companionship between the fans, as opposed to the Chicago series (Cubs–White Sox), or the New York series (Mets–Yankees), where animosity runs high.
-While many fans have a very strong dislike for the other team, some others actually like both.
-Bay Area baseball fans tend to disagree with each other on this topic.
+The Athletics-Giants rivalry started as the Bay Bridge Series, the name of the games played between—and rivalry of—the Oakland Athletics of the AL and San Francisco Giants of the NL, whilst the Athletics were still located in Oakland.
+The series took its name from the San Francisco–Oakland Bay Bridge which links the cities of Oakland and San Francisco.
+Although competitive, the rivalry between the A's and Giants was considered more friendly, with mostly mutual companionship between the fans, as opposed to the Chicago series (Cubs–White Sox), or the New York series (Mets–Yankees), where animosity runs high.

-The series is also occasionally referred to as the "BART Series" for the Bay Area Rapid Transit system that links Oakland to San Francisco.
+The series was also occasionally referred to as the "BART Series" for the Bay Area Rapid Transit system that links Oakland to San Francisco.
 However, the name "BART Series" has never been popular beyond a small selection of history books and national broadcasters and has fallen out of favor.
-Bay Area locals almost exclusively refer to the rivalry as the "Bay Bridge Series".
+Bay Area locals almost exclusively referred to the rivalry as the "Bay Bridge Series".

 Originally, the term described a series of exhibition games played between the two clubs after the conclusion of spring training, immediately prior to the start of the regular season.
 It was first used to refer to the 1989 World Series in which the Athletics won their most recent championship and the first time both teams had met since they moved to the San Francisco Bay Area.
-Today, it also refers to games played between the teams during the regular season since the commencement of interleague play in 1997.
-Through August 2015, the A's have won 53 games, and the Giants have won 50.
+The moniker stuck to games played between the teams during the regular season since the commencement of interleague play in 1997 until the Athletics moved out of Oakland after the 2024 season.
+During the Athletics' temporary relocation to West Sacramento, the rivalry has shifted from an inter-city (Bay Bridge Series) to a regional one, as the Giants and Athletics are the only two MLB teams located in Northern California.